willmarino/risk-analysis-poc/README.md

 * API Latency
   * Similarity search is on average around 400ms
     * Same improvements mentioned above for nearest-neighbors would shorten this
-  * Risk prediction (without explanation)
+  * Risk prediction (without openai explanation)
     * This is fast, reliably around 0.1 seconds
-  * Risk prediction (with explanation)
+  * Risk prediction (with openai explanation)
-    * This is super slow, around 10s, didn't put much thought into optimizing openai response times but I imagine smarter and more succinct (low word count, high value) queries will take less time to process
+    * This is super slow, around 10s, didn't put much thought into optimizing openai response times but I imagine smarter and more succinct (low word count, high word value) queries will take less time to process